sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/03_species_properties.rst

 Species Properties
 --------------------

-The species properties tab serves to...
+The species properties section of the SEAT QGIS plugin allows users to specify the species spatial probability/density directory and the species file averaged area.

 **Weighting**: The weighting dropdown shows the signal weighted metrics within the device model results files (see Paracousti Pre-Processing).